dojo/docs/developer/design/loader.rst

 Here's how it works.
 When a configuration object is passed to the loader through any of the three methods described above, the loader filters out any configuration variables that it understands and applies them to it's own runtime state.
-It also copies (via the Javascript assignment operator) all properties in the passed configuration object into the property require.rawConfig (an object).
-Recall that require is a global function defined by the loader, so library and/or application code can access any configuration data that was provided to the loader.
+It also copies (via the Javascript assignment operator) all properties in the configuration object into the property rawConfig (an object), a member the global require function.
+So library and/or application code can access any configuration data that was provided to the loader.
 This is all that's needed when considering dojoConfig or data-dojo-config configuration since such configuration data will be stuffed into require.rawConfig when the loader is defined and never changed.
 However, more is needed when configuration data is added/changed during the lifetime of the application through the require function (method [3], above).

 The loader includes a connectable event that is signaled whenever configuration data is received.
 The function require.on allows client code to connect to this event; it has the following signature: